-1.0 INTRODUCTION
+1.0 Introduction

 Elizabeth Park is an important link in the City's parks systems.
-Covering over 14 hectares of land, the park contributes significantly to the open green space of the City.
+Covering 14 hectares of land, the park contributes significantly to the open green space of the City.
 Its pathways are used as a thoroughfare by City residents who are walking and cycling through the park.
 The park provides for active recreational activities and is also used for casual sport, a BMX Track and two playgrounds.

+Elizabeth Park has been classified as an Outdoor Adventure Park within the Invercargill City Council Park categories.

+Outdoor Adventure Parks include recreational activities and built facilities, requiring large scale environments usually located on the outskirts or urban areas, so a wide range of recreation activities can be undertaken without directly impacting negatively on residential properties.

-Elizabeth Park has been classified as a Major Park within the Invercargill City Council Park categories.
-Major Parks provide both passive and active recreational opportunities, can include large open-spaced areas, sports fields and community clubrooms and are often highly modified.
-Other major parks around the city include Surrey Park, Turnbull Thomson Park and Donovan Park.
-Parks are categorised according to their dominant characteristics and these assist Council with setting management objectives and assessing funding requirements for each reserve.
+Parks are categorised according to their dominant characteristics and these assist Council with setting management objectives and funding requirements for each reserve.